 - Packaging, or anything pertaining to the physicality of your product, like how it looks or how it's packaged.

 These other marketing mix elements should be utilized as you see fit for your projects.
-However, every good marketing mix should rely on a thorough exploration of those first 4 P's of product, price, place, and promotion.
+However, every good marketing mix should rely on a thorough exploration of those first 4 Ps.

 Marketing Mix Templates

 Fill out the form to get your templates

 Fintech companies are everywhere, but how many of them focus on organic and non-GMO agriculture?